nina-barraco/JapaneseSteakhouse/README.md

    - (It's easier to set this file up from a code editor like visual studio code or sublime, but for the sake of consistency we will do it from terminal) `cp ./.env.sample.txt ./.env`
    - Replace the value assigned to DB_URL with the valid link to your MongoDB Atlas database.
+   - Explanation: these commands will copy the file (from the root of the project) .env.sample.txt into a new file, .env.
+After that you are pasting a valid url into a variable (DB_URL).

 # To run your local server #
 1. If you do not have nodemon installed globally on your machine use any of these commands...